37 Different Types of Flies in Oklahoma

 Both commercial farmers and backyard gardeners view it as a pest since it can spread plant infections.

-When analyzing leaves, it might be necessary to use a hand lens because there is so little to see clearly what they are.
+A hand lens might be necessary when analyzing leaves because there is so little light to see clearly what they are.

 You May Also Like